GFlowNet Foundations: Introduction

 An important source of inspiration for GFlowNets is the way information propagates in temporal-difference RL methods~\citep{sutton2018reinforcement}.
 Both rely on a principle of coherence for credit assignment which may only be achieved asymptotically when training converges.
 While exact gradient calculation may be intractable, because the number of paths in state space to consider is exponentially large, both methods rely on local coherence between different components and a training objective that states that if all the learned components are coherent with each other locally, then we obtain a system that estimates the quantities of interest globally.
 Examples include estimation of expected discounted returns in temporal-difference methods and probability measures with GFlowNets.

-This paper extends the theory of the original GFlowNet construction~\citep{bengio2021flow} in several directions, including formulations enabling the calculation of marginal probabilities (or free energies) for subsets of variables, more generally for subsets of larger sets, or subgraphs, \ifarxiv their application to estimating entropy and mutual information, and the introduction of an unsupervised form of GFlowNets (the reward function is not needed while training, only observations of outcomes) enabling sampling from a Pareto frontier, for example.
+This paper extends the theory of the original GFlowNet construction~\citep{bengio2021flow} in several directions, including a new local training objective called detailed balance (for the analogy with the detailed balance condition of Monte-Carlo Markov chains) which avoids forming explicit sums required by the previously proposed flow matching loss, as well as formulations enabling the calculation of marginal probabilities (or free energies) for subsets of variables, more generally for subsets of larger sets, or subgraphs, \ifarxiv their application to estimating entropy and mutual information, and the introduction of an unsupervised form of GFlowNets (the reward function is not needed while training, only observations of outcomes) enabling sampling from a Pareto frontier, for example.
 Although basic GFlowNets are more similar to bandits (in that a reward is only provided at the end of a sequence of actions), they can be extended to take into account intermediate rewards and thus a notion of return, and sample according to these returns.
 The original formulation of GFlowNets is also limited to discrete and deterministic environments, while this paper suggests how these two limitations could be lifted. \else and their application to estimating entropy and mutual information. \fi Finally, whereas the basic formulation of GFlowNets assumes a given reward or energy function, this paper considers how the energy function could be jointly learned with the GFlowNet, opening the door to novel energy-based modeling methodologies and a modular structure for both the energy function and the GFlowNet.